hosua/chip8/README.md

 Currently, the IBM test ROM, and the opcode test works!

-Some opcodes are still broken/not implemented yet, keyboard input is still also needs to be done as well.
+Some opcodes are still broken/not implemented yet, keyboard input still also needs to be done as well.

 To render the graphics, I am using SDL 2.0, it still needs some work.